Alo-koder/lit_rev/papers.md

 ## Quasi Theoretical Foundations

+* Joule 1844: _XX.
+On the intermittent character of the voltaic current in certain cases of electrolysis; and on the intensities of various voltaic arrangements_
+	* I mean, its 1844, so cool 😎
+	* He observed oscillations during oxygen evolution on iron
+	* Two iron electrodes connected to the same source would synchronise

 * Turing 1952: _The chemical basis of morphogenesis_
 	* Predicts/explains that chemical oscillations can only occur when there's a significant difference between concentration timescale for two reagents
 	* For our system, potential is the other 'reagent' -- that's why it works